 Being pregnant doesn’t mean you can’t have beautiful hair.
 You just need to take extra caution when colouring or dying your hair during pregnancy.
 But if you want to colour your hair during pregnancy, you will want to be sure that it’s absolutely safe.
 So read this article, to find out!

 Is Hair Colouring Safe During Pregnancy?

-The sample size for the safety of hair colour during pregnancy is extremely small but encouraging.
-Most doctors feel that the risks are minimal to you and almost non-existent to your baby.
-They do, however, recommend that you stick to natural colours rather than chemical hair dyes.
-This is because you may not be able to predict the reaction to certain chemicals used in hair dye when your immune system is weak, which is the case when you are pregnant.
+Hair colouring during pregnancy is mostly safe, as long as you take certain precautions and colour only parts of your hair.
+Most doctors feel that the risks of hair colouring are minimal for a pregnant woman and her unborn baby.
+They do, however, recommend that women stick to natural colours rather than using chemical hair dyes.
+This is because one can never predict the reaction to certain chemicals used in hair dye when the immune system is weak, which is the case during pregnancy.